Attacks on the United States (1900–1945): Japanese invasion of Wake Island

 On December 8, simultaneously with the attack on Pearl Harbor (December 7 Hawaii time), the Empire of Japan began an attack and invasion of Wake Island, a territory of the United States.
 The invasion started with a surprise bombing raid on December 8, 1941, within hours of Pearl Harbor, and the air raids continued almost every day for the duration of the battle.
 There were two amphibious assaults, one on December 11, 1941 (which was rebuffed) and another on December 23, that led to the Japanese capture of the atoll.
 In addition, there were several air battles above and around Wake and an encounter between two naval vessels.
 The U.S. lost control of the island and 12 fighter aircraft; in addition to the garrison being taken as prisoners of war, nearly 1200 civilian contractors were also captured by the Japanese.
 The Japanese lost about two dozen aircraft of different types, four surface vessels, and two submarines as part of the operation, in addition to at least 600 armed forces.
 It is typically noted that 98 civilian POWs captured in this battle were used for slave labor and then executed on Wake Island in October 1943.
 The other POWs were deported and sent to prisoner of war camps in Asia, with five executed on the sea voyage.

-The island was held by the Japanese for the duration of the Pacific War theater of World War II; the remaining Japanese garrison on the island surrendered to a detachment of United States Marines on 4 September 1945, after the earlier surrender on 2 September 1945 on the battleship in Tokyo Bay to General Douglas MacArthur.
+The island was held by the Japanese for the duration of the Pacific War theater of World War II; the remaining Japanese garrison on the island surrendered to a detachment of United States Marines on 4 September 1945, 20 days after surrender of Japan was announced by Emperor Hirohito, and two days after the official document signing on 2 September 1945.